 Noise pollution in Cities Skylines

-You should see that there are some sources of noise pollution on map.
-Basically main sources of noise pollution in Cities Skylines are heavy traffic, commercial zones, industrial zones and unique buildings.
-Everything of this you could see on map above.
+As you can see, the noise pollution is almost everywhere on the map.
+In Cities Skylines, main sources of noise pollution are heavy traffic, commercial zones, industrial zones and unique buildings.
+Everything mentioned can be seen on the map above.

-• (1) is source of noise pollution unique building Mall of Moderation
+• First source of noise pollution – Mall of Moderation (unique building)

-• (2) is high traffic in resident zones
+• Second source – high traffic in resident zones

-• (3) is my main road with commercial zones and traffic to them.
+• Third source – main road with commercial zones and roads leading to them.

-So first step to reducing noise pollution is to identify where is noise pollution created and make some steps to avoid this.
-For me there are 4 basic steps which you could do better for reducing noise pollution which are:
+The first thing to do to reduce noise pollution is to identify where the source is and take some steps to prevent it.
+There are 4 basic steps you could do to reduce noise pollution, namely:

 • Use noise reducing roads